 We ask that ALL riders, runners and walkers, registered or not, please check in the morning of the ride at either the North Junction or Park HQ.

 Please perform a thorough inspection of your equipment BEFORE event day.
 Check your equipment and don’t forget your helmet.
-It is a good idea to come prepared to fix a flat or tube, however, each rest stop will have a basic bike repair kit available and pumps (but will not be for every bike type).
+It is a good idea to come prepared to fix a flat or tube, however, each rest stop will have a basic bike repair kit available (but will not be for every bike type).

 A FREE Shuttle Service will be offered for those not completing the entire Rim Drive.
 Shuttles pick up at the Steel Visitor Center/Park HQ, Rim Village and North Junction.
 Multiple Shuttles will be transporting participants throughout the duration of the event and will travel both directions.
 The Shuttle will also have limited space during each trip.
 The Shuttle Service accommodates up to 50 passengers per trip and DOES NOT transport bikes.
 Please use the bike corral to house your bike while you use The Shuttle to return to your vehicle.
 You will then need to return by car to retrieve your bike.

 Please be aware this ride, although not long at approximately 25 miles, has steep inclines and declines.
 With roughly 3,500 feet in net elevation gain this ride is for intermediate to advanced riders.
 Exercise caution on downhill grades, as speeds of over 40 mph are likely, which can cause injury or death in the event of a crash.
 Be alert for less-experienced riders.
 Stay well-hydrated, as inclines are steep and long, and you will be riding at elevations above 5,000 feet where the air is thinner.
 Apply sunscreen liberally, as skin exposed to UV rays at higher elevations can receive severe sunburn.